 San José, Turrialba, Puerto Viejo, Sarapiquí, Manuel Antonio , Dominical, Uvita, Tamarindo

 Miami to San Jose

 San Jose to Miami

-This program is a dynamic combination of interactive spanish lessons and practicing your language skills while performing valuable service work and helping out the community!
-You will take lessons in gorgeous open air classrooms surrounded by nature in both the mountainous jungle town of Turrialba and the beachside community in the Caribbean town Puerto Viejo.
+This program is a dynamic combination of interactive Spanish lessons and practicing your language skills while performing valuable service work and helping out the community!
+You will take lessons in gorgeous open air classrooms surrounded by nature in both the mountainous jungle town of Turrialba and the beachside community in the Caribbean town Puerto Viejo, as well as the Pacific towns of Manuel Antonio and Tamarindo.
 Our lessons are fun and interactive!
-You will take lessons every morning with local professors while incorporating fun activities like playing games, singing songs, learning traditional dances or taking cooking lessons.
+You will take lessons every morning with local teachers while incorporating fun activities like playing games, singing songs, learning traditional dances and taking cooking lessons.
 By keeping the lessons fun and interactive you will have the opportunity to enhance your speaking skills and better understand the language.

 Of course, with all of our efforts learning Spanish and performing service work we will need some time to relax and experience the best Costa Rica has to offer!
 We will snorkel in crystal clear waters, zipline over jungle canopy, go white water rafting, ride horses, drift down rivers spotting monkeys, sloths and tropical birds in protected rainforest, and much more!
 So what are you waiting for?
 Discover the real meaning of Pura Vida with us this summer!

 - Improve your Spanish with 30 hours of fun interactive classes, some of which are incorporated into cooking and dance lessons!

 - Perform 25 hours of meaningful community service in local communities

 - Teach school children English and learn some Spanish from them in return!